 about

-I have published in City and Community, Contexts Magazine, Sociology of Race and Ethnicity, Social Science History Journal (forthcoming) and The Routledge Encyclopedia of Race and Racism (forthcoming).
+I have published in City and Community, Contexts Magazine, Sociology of Race and Ethnicity, Social Science History Journal and The Routledge Encyclopedia of Race and Racism (forthcoming).
+I’m interested in lots of things, including culture, problems in education, and critical theory.
+Sometimes I write in my Substack (linked in the sidebar).

 I am also an artist and musician.
 I paint, draw, and create mixed media pieces, combining expressive figurative work with abstraction and texture.
 I’m in two bands.
 I play drums in this band, and I write songs with guitar and sing in this band.
 I tend to think everyone should create something despite fear that the thing created may turn out bad.